UCANR-IGIS/uasimg/README.md

 Drone images typically save the coordinates of the camera, but do not include the width, length, or compass angle.
-A “world file” is a small external text file for each images that contains these additional parameters, so that when you import an individual image into a GIS program like ArcGIS or QGIS, the image will appear in its approximate footprint on the ground.
+A “world file” is a small external text file (also known as a *sidecar* file) that contains these additional parameters.
+These files allow GIS programs like ArcGIS Pro or QGIS to display the image in its approximate footprint on the ground.

 You can create world files, readable by ArcGIS and QGIS, with `uas_worldfile()`. `uas_worldfile()` can create three types of world